Could It Be Myasthenia Pain or Something Else?

 I’m referring to myasthenia pain.
 I had extreme edema and weight gain from prednisone.
 Once I changed medication and was weaned off prednisone, I lost over 100 pounds with the help of diuretics.

 Once some of the edema was gone, I noticed muscle pain pretty much all over my body, even my back.
-I just thought it was because of the edema, but now I’m finding out I may have been wrong all this time!
+I just thought it was because of the edema.
+But now I’m finding out I may have been wrong all this time!

 Is there a connection?